ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ##### Direct Token Mode

-OAuth2 token issuing requires several additional configurations for `oauth2:DirectTokenConfig` including:
+OAuth2 token issuing requires several additional configurations for the `oauth2:DirectTokenConfig` including:

 * `accessToken` - Access token for the authorization endpoint.
 * `refreshConfig` - Configurations for refreshing the access token.